pgexporter/pgexporter/doc/CONFIGURATION.md

 Note, that PostgreSQL 10+ is required.

+Note, that if `host` starts with a `/` it represents a path and `pgexporter` will connect using a Unix Domain Socket.

 # pgexporter_users configuration

 The `pgexporter_users` configuration defines the users known to the system.
 This file is created and managed through